Real Assets · Knowledge & Insight

 In one sentence

-AI-native data analytics for real estate is a phased engagement (Discovery 3 weeks → Build 8 weeks → Run continuous (regulated industry)) that ships a production workflow on top of CRM and property management systems, moves time to insight by −87% against the real estate baseline, and is operated under knowledge & insight governance from day one.
+AI-native data analytics for real estate — A phased engagement that ships a production data analytics workflow on top of CRM and property management systems, moves the operating metric against a Discovery-captured baseline, and is operated under explicit governance from day one.
+Expected delta on time to insight: −87%.

 Key facts